 How to build a classifier that is tailored to your needs

-Define the problem.
-This is where many people struggle because the task at hand appears as too big and complicated in order for something as simple as image classification can make a difference.
-Unless you already know how to make use of it, it usually helps to break the problem into smaller pieces: Many processes can be significantly simplified through classification, be it through sorting files to a folder, identifying certain characteristics, triggering an alert or maybe just rotating the image.
+This is where many people struggle because the task at hand appears too big and complicated for something as simple as image classification can make a difference.
+Unless you already know how to make use of it, it usually helps to break the problem into smaller pieces: Many processes can be significantly simplified through classification, be it through sorting files to a folder, identifying certain characteristics, triggering an alert, or maybe just rotating the image.
 Sounds too simple?
 If you have ever rotated a few images on a Windows PC, you know the damage it does for a few thousand.

 Labeling the data is a topic on its own.
 In some cases, data is already labeled in the right way.
 For instance, files may be neatly sorted in their respective folders or have been renamed in a useful way.
 Even if data needs to be labeled, fear not: Modern image classifiers require around 100 examples per class.
 Going back to the rotation example, one might choose "left", "upside down", "right" and "correct", which would require around 400 files to get started with.
 If all you need are the ones that are not correct, we are down to 200 only.

-Improve over time.
 Naturally, the machine won’t always have 100% confidence.
 In that case, you want to be sure to see the case before information is transmitted to other systems.
-We call this process Human in the loop: The software automatically asks you to manually label the example.
-The quickest way to do this is sending the question to a Slack channel but there are other ways to deal with it.
+We call this process Human-in-the-Loop: The software automatically asks you to manually label the example.
+The quickest way to do this is to send the question to a Slack channel but there are other ways to deal with it.

 This manual effort is put to great use: Every time there is a human intervention, your custom model improves.
 As a result, the model's performance gets better and better.